 On the day of the inspection the agency was found to be delivering safe care.
 The agency operates a staff recruitment system and induction training programme to ensure sufficient supply of appropriately trained staff at all times.
 The welfare, care and protection of service users is ensured through the identification of safeguarding issues, implementation of safeguarding procedures and working in partnership with the Health and Social Care Trust (HSC Trust).
+The inspection outcomes demonstrated sustained compliance with regulations and standards.
 No areas for quality improvement were identified.